 Susan Armitage, M.Div., RP, RMFT, CAMS is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario, a Registered Marriage and Family Therapist with the Canadian Association for Marriage and Family Therapists, and a Certified Anger Management Specialist with the National Anger Management Association.

-Susan and her husband Bob have co-owned and ran a thriving court reporting business for twenty years.
+Susan and her husband Bob, co-owned and ran a thriving court reporting business for twenty years.
 They have raised four children, five puppies, and they enjoy their three awesome grandchildren.